qiray/MathArtist/README.md

 * ANN rates generated image and maybe tell program to redraw it (?)
 * Post-processing (filters, noise etc)
 * Create image file
+* Post in Instagram and twitter as human

 ### Instruments